Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 ### Keypair

 We'll also need to define a keypair to generate a certificate to have access to our device.
-This can be done by selecting the keypairs service within the EC2 menus under "Network & Security" and following the create keypair wizard
+This can be done by selecting the keypairs service within the EC2 menus under "Network & Security" and following the create keypair wizard.
+Keep that keypair somewhere safe for access to the device.

 ![](images/asa-keypair.gif)